|

 although ownership of the structure is evidenced by a

 single deed.
 See multi-unit housing.
+Trustee - A fiduciary who

 holds or controls property for the benefit of another.
+U Underwriting - The analysis

 of risk, the determination of the appropriate loan